Teeworlds

-Teeworlds is a free, open-source sidescrolling multiplayer shooting game originally created by Swedish developer Magnus Auvinen and now maintained by the community.
+Teeworlds (formerly TeeWars) is a free, open-source sidescrolling multiplayer shooting game originally created by the Swedish developer Magnus Auvinen and now maintained by the community.
 It features simple cartoon-themed graphics and physics and relies heavily on classic shooter weaponry and gameplay.
-Currently there are official versions for Microsoft Windows, Linux, macOS and it has been available via digital distributor Steam since 2015.
-The source code is publicly available on github.
+Currently there are official versions for Microsoft Windows, Linux, macOS as well as being available via the digital distributor Steam since 2015.
+The source code is publicly available.

 Gameplay

 Teeworlds presents itself as a crossover between classic sprite-based shoot-em-up games of the arcade era and modern-day first-person shooters.
 It is played on two-dimensional, side-scrolling maps typical of the platformer genre, but uses FPS-style keyboard controls for moving, switching weapons and chatting.
 The game also sports a grappling hook and double jump mechanics for maneuvering.
-Grappling hooks can also be used to hook on other tees and pull them towards the player.
-Maps' landscape themes include: grass, cave, winter, desert, and jungle, which feature map elements such as spikes, pitfalls, and non-hook-able metal and rock in vanilla gametypes.
+Grappling hooks can also be used to hook other tees and pull them towards the player.
+Map landscape themes include grass, cave, winter, desert, and jungle, which feature map elements such as spikes, pitfalls, and non-hook-able metal and rock in vanilla gametypes.
 Teeworlds works as a client-server system and the player can choose from a list of available game servers for multiplayer gaming.